WEEE Directive 2012/19/EU Testing

 The Article 2 (3), (4) exclusions are:

-3. Equipment designed to be installed as part of equipment that is not within the scope of the WEEE Directive.
-This exclusion only applies to equipment which is specially designed for excluded equipment.
+- Equipment designed to be installed as part of the equipment that is not within the scope of the WEEE Directive.
+This exclusion only applies to equipment that is specially designed for excluded equipment.

-7. Non-road mobile machinery made available exclusively for professional use.
+- Non-road mobile machinery is made available exclusively for professional use.

-9. Photovoltaic panels intended to be used in a system that is designed, assembled and installed by professionals for permanent use at a defined location to produce energy from solar light for public, commercial, industrial and residential applications.
+- Photovoltaic panels are intended to be used in a system that is designed, assembled, and installed by professionals for permanent use at a defined location to produce energy from solar light for the public, commercial, industrial and residential applications.

-10. Equipment specifically designed solely for the purposes of research and development only made available on a business-to-business basis.
+- Equipment specifically designed solely for the purposes of research and development is only made available on a business-to-business basis.

 Once you determine if your equipment is within the scope of the WEEE Directive you next must look at how the EU views your role in this process, as defined by the Directive.
 Article 16 states that “producers”, including producers selling by distance communication, “shall be registered in the Member State that they sell to”.
 Producers, for the purpose of the WEEE Directive 2012/19/EU, are defined in Article 3 (1) (f).
 To be considered a producer you either must be physically located in the EU and selling in the EU or you must sell directly to your customers.
 Therefore: using a distributor relieves the burden of WEEE 2012/19/EU compliance from you and puts it solely on the distributor.
 This is because the distributor assumes the role of producer and is therefore compelled to comply with WEEE 2012/19/EU for that product.